 Our history topic follows on from geography making links to secure locations in history learning, which helps to secure understanding of different locations related to the historical topics.
 We want pupils to be able to articulate a narrative about the historical periods they study.
 We want them to develop opinions about the periods they have studied by comparing and contrasting them with other historical periods they have learned about.
 We want them to accurately articulate their thoughts and opinions through the proactive acquisition of technical and non-technical vocabulary.

-We expand their historical understanding further by taking them back in time to an ancient civilisation - the Egyptians.
+In Year 2, we expand their historical understanding further by taking them back in time to an ancient civilisation - the Egyptians.
 We explain how we find out about the past even though we were not alive then by using primary and secondary sources.
-We introduce them to simple investigative questions e.g. How can we find out about what the Egyptians ate?
+We study a significant person, Howard Carter, to learn about how historians find out about the past.

-We move onto the Vikings, where the children use their understanding from the Romans in Year 3 and begin to understand that they can draw their own conclusions.
-They sequence events within the Viking era and they learn to give substantiated and focused responses about the usefulness and reliability of different sources e.g. if you only look at what the monks had written, you would see them as villains.
+In Year 4, we move onto the Vikings and Anglo Saxons, where the children use their understanding from the Romans in Year 3 and begin to understand that they can draw their own conclusions.
+They undertake an in-depth study of the events at Lindisfarne and learn to give substantiated and focused responses about the usefulness and reliability of different sources e.g. if you only look at what the monks had written, you would see them as villains.